openordu/ordu-blog/attitudes.md

 what people expect and search for.
 Additionally authority vocalization and language is the number one factor people use to judge authority.
 So its enticing to cast a circle of validity and lord over it.
-But this can't be done by people with a serious and intellegent mind who place authenticity with intellectual honesty.
+But this can't be done by people with a serious and intelligent mind who place authenticity with intellectual honesty.

-The fact that there are no practicers of original Celtic paganism, it puts everyone on the same footing as an emulator.
+The fact that there are no practicer of original Celtic paganism, it puts everyone on the same footing as an emulator.

 [^jennings]: https://www.youtube.com/watch?v=19JAMhAzXms